microsoft/NeuronBlocks/README.md

 # Contribute
 NeuronBlocks operates in an open model.
 It is designed and developed by **STCA NLP Group, Microsoft**.
 Contributions from academia and industry are also highly welcome.
 For more details, please refer to [Contributing.md](Contributing.md).

+## Ongoing Work and Call for Contributions
+Anyone who are familiar with are highly encouraged to contribute code.
+* Knowledge Distillation for Model Compression.
+Knowledge distillation for heavy models such as BERT, OpenAI Transformer.
+Teacher-Student based knowledge distillation is one common method for model compression.
+* Multi-Lingual Support
+* NER Model Support
+* Multi-Task Training Support

 # Reference
 **NeuronBlocks -- Building Your NLP DNN Models Like Playing Lego**, at https://arxiv.org/abs/1904.09535.